-The Office continues to implement the HR Strategic Plan, which focuses on the recruitment, retention and engagement of high quality staff; accounting for individual performance and development; and continual learning.
-In 2013-14 the Office reviewed the HR Strategic Plan and will finalise development of a new Human Resources Strategic Plan in 2014-15.
-The Workforce Plan 2012-2014 provides a strong workforce planning framework to support the achievement of the goals in the strategy.
+The Office continues to implement human resource strategies, which focus on the recruitment, retention and engagement of high quality staff; accounting for individual performance and development; and continual learning.
+The Workforce and Diversity Plan 2015-2020 provides a strong workforce planning framework to support the achievement of these strategies.